rwieruch/blog_robinwieruch_content/react-firebase-email-verification.md

 )(AccountPage);
 {{< /highlight >}}

 All the sensible routes for authenticated users now require a confirmed email.
-Finally,m your application can be only used by users with read email addresses.
+Finally, your application can be only used by users with real email addresses.

 ### Exercises: